PicoTools/plan/docs/data_types.md

 ## Casting rules

-In process of PLAN development the most part of casting rules has been taken from `Python`:
+In process of PLAN development the most part of casting rules has been taken from `Python` language:

 |       | bool  | dict | float | int   | list | null | str  |
 |-------|-------|------|-------|-------|------|------|------|